10 Smart City Apartment Ideas to Make Every Room Work Harder

 For example, if your living room is also your home office, avoid adding a large traditional desk unless you truly need it.
 Instead, consider a narrow console table, a wall-mounted desk, or a fold-down workstation.
 After work, you can close the laptop, hide office supplies in a nearby basket, and return the room to a relaxing space.

-Best multifunctional furniture for small apartments
+Best multifunctional furniture for compact apartments

 • Storage ottomans with removable lids